 The NT ‘masterbrand’ will be developed to complement other population growth and investment strategies being developed by its government.

-A ‘place brand strategist’ will either exist in NT firm or be included as part of a collaboration/partnership with a national or international specialist.
+A ‘place brand strategist’ will either exist in an NT firm or be included as part of a collaboration/partnership with a national or international specialist.

 The brand specialist will be responsible for delivering a campaign that attracts positive national and international attention and builds a strong NT brand.